 Step 2: Get a Domain Name

-One of the initial steps to take your business online is to pick your business and domain name.
+One of the initial steps to taking your business online is to pick your business and domain name.

 Here are a few tips for selecting a domain name: